-1914: South Canterbury at War was an exhibition that looked at our national and local response in the immediate wake of the declaration of war on 4 August 1914.
+1914: South Canterbury on the Eve of War was originally an exhibition that looked at our national and local response in the immediate wake of the declaration of war on 4 August 1914.

 The assassination of the heir to the Austro Hungarian Empire, Archduke Ferdinand, the month prior had led to a sharp escalation in existing tensions between the European power blocks.
 War had already been narrowly avoided in 1908 when the Austro-Hungarian Empire annexed Bosnia.
 This time though neither side backed down.
 Europe erupted into war, dragging much of the world, including British colonies like New Zealand, with it.

 For King & Country!
 New Zealand stands with the Empire